Model Predictive Robustness of Signal Temporal Logic Predicates: Model Predictive Robustness

 \subsection{Trajectory Sampling for the Ego Vehicle}

-Trajectories can be sampled either in control space or in state space \cite{howard2008state} (see Fig.~\ref{fig:sampling}).
+Trajectories can be sampled either in input space or in state space \cite{howard2008state} (see Fig.~\ref{fig:sampling}).
 The former generates trajectories through the forward simulation of the vehicle dynamics.
 In contrast, with the state-based strategy, the trajectories are obtained by connecting pairs of vehicle states, which helps to exploit environmental constraints to avoid unnecessary samples.
 Since we only consider structured environments and want to provide more reactive capabilities for the ego vehicle, the state-space sampling approach described in \cite{werling2012optimal} is used.

-As shown in Fig.~\ref{fig:sbs}, a set of end states at time step $\timestep+h$ are distributed uniformly in the curvilinear coordinate system along the reference path $\Gamma$.
-Then trajectories are computed by connecting the end states with the current ego state at time step $\timestep$ using quintic polynomials.
-Afterward, the kinematic feasibility of the trajectories is checked, e.g., using the \textit{CommonRoad Drivability Checker} \cite{PekIV20}, and the feasible ones are transformed from the curvilinear coordinate to the Cartesian frame as sampled trajectories.
+As shown in Fig.~\ref{fig:sbs}, {a set of end states at time step $k+h$ are drawn uniformly from predefined sampling intervals} in the curvilinear coordinate system along the reference path $\Gamma$. {Alternative sampling distributions can be adapted if a specific pattern of the ego vehicle's behavior is known.} Then trajectories are computed by connecting the end states with the current ego state at time step $k$ using quintic polynomials.
+Afterward, the kinematic feasibility of the trajectories is checked, e.g., using the \textit{CommonRoad Drivability Checker} \cite{PekIV20}, and the feasible ones are transformed from the curvilinear coordinate to the Cartesian frame as sampled trajectories for the ego vehicle.